AVEVA/OMF-Docs/documentation/types/type-messages.md

 A `static` classification represents metadata describing a device being observed and should be used to capture data that is descriptive and relatively unchanging.
 A `dynamic` classification represents observed or calculated measurements taken from a device that update frequently.

 The `basetypeid` is used to support Type inheritance and is an `id` of previously defined Type.
-The properties of the base type are then included in the new Type.
+The properties of the base type are then included in the new type.
 Circular inheritance or self-referencing is not supported when using `basetypeid`.
 If a Type is created for the sole purpose of being referenced by another Type, then `classification` is not required.
-If classification is not set, then instance data of that Type cannot be created.
+If classification is not set, then instance data of that type cannot be created.
-If the classification is set to `static` or `dynamic` then the classification of each Type must match when using `basetypeid` to define an inheritance relationship.
+If the classification is set to `static` or `dynamic` then the classification of each type must match when using `basetypeid` to define an inheritance relationship.

 Type message defined as `enum` defines a set of name/value pairs and is used for properties that have a predefined set of allowed values.
 The `enum` type is created separately so that it can be referenced by multiple properties.
 Refer to [Enum Type](xref:enumType) for detailed information on defining an enum, and using the `reftypeid` to relate the enum property with the enum definition.

-The supported data types and data formats for `properties` are documented in the [Type Properties and Formats](xref:typePropertiesAndFormats) Topic.
+The supported data types and data formats for `properties` are documented in the [Type Properties and Formats](xref:typePropertiesAndFormats) topic.

 ### Examples of Type Messages and Property Formats